ffxx68/Sharp_LittleC_Compiler/README.md

 With the script loaded, the `key()` function can be used to send key strokes from the console directly to the emulated device keyboard.

-Or, `keyfile()`, which is going to send keystrokes to the device from an input file.
+Or, `keyfile()`, to send a list of keystrokes as from an input file.

-For example, the below is the way to enter some of the instructions seen before (note how "#" is a shortcut to toggle BASIC mode):
+For example, the below is to enter some of the instructions seen before (note how "#" is a shortcut to toggle BASIC mode):

 ```
 [MAME]> key("##POKE&ff01,&30,&e8")